matthew-brett/les-pilot/schedule.rst

   * reproducibility crisis
   * cargo cult science
   * nulliam in verbis
-  * data analysis and computing
+  * data analysis and computing, simulation, models, algorithms.
   * data science, Python and R
   * on working with computers